jeffreysbrother/imagemin-test/README.md

 * add preserveComments key to specify desired action with respect to how the uglify task handles comments, research variable mangling.
 * grunt-contrib-sass.
 Is Compass a better idea?
 * It would be great to have a terminal emulator that supports multiple tabs

+##Points to Consider##

+It would be extremely beneficial to experiment with Grunt because it's so popular.
+Dismissing the tool as a whole would be utterly silly.
+However, after some fiddling we might find that certain plugins cause certain projects to become too convoluted.
+The ultimate goal, I think, should be to save time so if a certain plugin fails to do this, or if reliably imparts confusion onto the developers, that plugin should be abandoned.
+Blah blah blah.